midilab/uClock/README.md

   // the faster you can call uClock.run() without blocking the better and accurate timming you can achieve.
 }
 ```

-## Set your own resolution for your clock needs

-1. **PPQN_24** 24 Pulses Per Quarter Note
-2. **PPQN_48** 48 Pulses Per Quarter Note
-3. **PPQN_96** 96 Pulses Per Quarter Note
-1. **PPQN_384** 384 Pulses Per Quarter Note
-2. **PPQN_480** 480 Pulses Per Quarter Note
-3. **PPQN_960** 960 Pulses Per Quarter Note

-To generate a MIDI sync signal and synchronize external MIDI devices, you can start working with the resolution of 24PPQN, which aligns with the clocking standards of modern MIDI-syncable devices commonly available in the market.
-By sending 24 pulses per quarter note interval, you can ensure effective synchronization among your MIDI devices.

-If you are working on the development of a vintage-style step sequencer, utilizing a resolution of 96PPQN is a fitting option to initiate the coding process.
-Then you can use onStepCallback call which corresponds to a step played, note or event.

-Furthermore, it is possible to utilize all three resolutions simultaneously, allowing for flexibility based on your specific requirements and preferences.

 ## uClock v2.0 Breaking Changes